 Working capital.
 What is it?
 Why do you need it?
 More importantly, how do you get it?

-What is Working Capital?
+What Is Working Capital?

-How to Calculate It
+How to Calculate Working Capital

-The calculation is simple: subtract current liabilities from current assets.
+The calculation is simple: Subtract current liabilities from current assets.
 Current assets are cash and assets you can convert into cash within a year.
 These assets comprise accounts receivable, inventory and short term investments.

 But even after calculating your working capital, how do you know what amount is suitable?
-Do you have enough?
-Do you have too much?
+Enter the working capital ratio.

 Working Capital Ratio and What it Means

 A ratio of between 1.2 and 2 is usually sufficient.
 A declining ratio over the long term could be a red flag and requires immediate attention.
 For example, it could indicate that your collections procedures are slow.
-By improving those, you’ll improve the ratio.

 When You Need Working Capital